janwilmake/blog/2018/the-most-complex-app-i-ever-made-made-it-to-both-app-stores.md

 date: 2018-03-07
 modified_at: 2018-03-07
 tags: [react-native, programming, shipping, app product-development]
+description: A brief celebration of successfully launching MasterCrimeZ to both iOS App Store and Google Play Store after 4 months of development.
 ---

 # The most complex app I ever made, made it to both app stores!